Back to National Guide

 • Surface preparation (cleaning, crack repair, priming appropriate to the substrate)

-• Application of render to external walls (cement, acrylic, lime-based, or textured coating)
+• Scratch coat and finish coat applied to external walls (cement, acrylic, lime-based, or textured coating)

 • Finishing to the specified colour and texture